 HHRR does not work in a vacuum.
 Being able to contact providers when necessary is an essential part of the program.
 Having providers who do not communicate doesn’t work!!

 Slips and slides occur in recovery.
 We must accept this truth.
-Our mission at HHRR is to support each resident in preventing slips and slides.
-And when they occur, we will help each resident to get back on track.
+Our mission at HHRR is to support each participant in preventing slips and slides.
+And when they occur, we will help each participant to get back on track.
 Yes, there are rules in the house and a list of behaviors that cannot be tolerated.
-If a resident is putting herself or other residents or staff at risk, she must return to a higher level of care.
-Otherwise, we will love each resident through the challenging time and support them in finding solid ground.
+If a participant is putting herself or other participants or staff at risk, she must return to a higher level of care.
+Otherwise, we will love each participant through the challenging time and support them in finding solid ground.